hardisj/erinsaudiocorner/content/english/loudspeakers/DIYSG_Volt8.md

 ## Information and Photos

-The [DIY Sound Group Volt-6](https://www.diysoundgroup.com/volt-6-v2.html) is a DIY design from Matt Grant which is available in kit form from DIYSG.
+The [DIY Sound Group Volt-8 v2](https://www.diysoundgroup.com/volt-8-v2.html) is a DIY design from Matt Grant which is available in kit form from DIYSG.
 Here are some notes from the product page:
-> The Volt-6 has a custom made 6.5" coaxial using the same magnet and motor assembly as the Volt-8 and Volt-10.
-It's not the prettiest woofer out there but if you need a small home theater speaker capable of high output and power handling, this is a good choice.
-Impressive X-max with a light weight cone gives this speaker a smooth sounding midrange even when played at high levels.
-The Celestion CDX1-1010 compression driver (tweeter) is installed on the back and fires through a small waveguide in the center of the woofer giving you point source sound and great off axis response.
+> The Volt-8 uses a custom made 8" coaxial for high output and impressive power handling.
+The new surround and spider improves the X-max rating while the light weight cone gives this speaker a smooth sounding midrange even when played at high levels.
+The crossover was designed to give an even response that not only excels for surround speaker use, but also for great front speaker performance.
+The custom compression driver (tweeter) made by Celestion is installed on the back and fires through a small waveguide in the center of the woofer giving you point source sound and great off axis response.
+I'll be posting more information about the custom driver soon.
+It's based off the CDX1-1446.
-The crossover was designed to give an even response that not only excels for surround sound speaker use, but also for great front speaker performance but really should be paired with subwoofers that can handle the lower bass.
-The Volt-6 does quite well in small ported enclosures between .3 and .5cuft when used with a subwoofer.
-The Atmos version is a small sealed enclosure designed to play down to 115hz, which is perfect for Atmos use.
-You can use the Volt-6 in your ceiling without an enclosure for Atmos use if needed.
+The crossover was designed to give an even response that not only excels for surround sound speaker use, but also for great front speaker performance.
+The Volt-8 does quite well in small ported enclosures between .5 and .7cuft when used with a subwoofer.
+The Atmos version is a small sealed enclosure designed to play down to 100hz, which is great for Atmos use.
+You can use them mounted in your ceiling without an enclosure for Atmos use if needed.
 For surround sound or mains, you should build the ported models.

 These speakers were loaned to me by their owner, who built them from the kit.